NSDawn/curdle-jam-35/devlog/planning/concept.md

-speed run game where you try to cover as much territory splatoon but instead of shooting you just run platformer/ speed running game could be like sonic where it's linear or it could have much more freedom and you have to figure out the optimum way to cover the ground.
+speed run game where you try to cover as much territory splatoon but instead of shooting you just run platformer/ speed running game could be like sonic where it's linear or it could have much more freedom and you have to I7ŪÌ9figure out the optimum way to cover the ground.
 ## 3.5
 one person does graffiti and one person cleans it up
 - ex: 2 minute intervals